nfour/userscripts/README.md

 Usage:
 - Open a pipeline dropdown in an MR
-- Click the new icon, this will open the output below.
+  - Click the new icon, this will open job output below
-- Clicking a different job's icon will replace the current view
+  - Clicking a different job's icon will replace the current output
+  - The output will refresh every (default: 2 seconds)

 Notes: